lindsera1/GoingViral/README.md

 ### Flu Data

-+ As of now, we have secured a great resources on influenza data from the past 10 years in all 50 states across the USA.
++ As of now, we have secured a great resource on influenza data from the past 10 years in all 50 states across the USA.
 This data is coming from data.world

 ### Socioeconomic metrics